sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-pnpcustomizationswinpedriverpathspathandcredentialskey.md

 ## Applies To

-For a list of the supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-PnpCustomizationsWinPE](microsoft-windows-pnpcustomizationswinpe-win7-microsoft-windows-pnpcustomizationswinpe.md).
+For a list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-PnpCustomizationsWinPE](microsoft-windows-pnpcustomizationswinpe-win7-microsoft-windows-pnpcustomizationswinpe.md).

 ## XML Example